aetheric-oss/se-services/docs/conops.md

 <sup>*</sup> May qualify as a PSU element.
 #### Rideshare and Cargo Services

-These are client-facing services which expose an API.
-These are not safety-critical.
+These are client-facing services exposing an API.
+They handle transactions with customers and are not essential to the operation of the PSU.

 <center>